jtghph/ricesophy/README.md

-# termux-desktop
+# XFCE Branch
-(un)Official repo for Desktop Environment Installations
+This branch is for the XFCE Desktop Environment.

+Flavors:
+Coming soon, with a drop-down markdown menu.